-Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester.

-- 9 Honours may be awarded in each course and in the degree as a whole.
+- Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester. - 9 Honours may be awarded in each course and in the degree as a whole.
 The Honours standard in each course will be in accordance with University regulations.
 Honours in the degree will be awarded on the basis of results in the subjects of Level 2, Level 3 and Level 4.
-Where a student passes a Level 2, Level 3 and Level 4 examination after more than one attempt, his or her overall mark will be the average of the first examination and the successful examination. - 10 The Bachelor of Actuarial and Financial Studies is currently in the process of review and it is likely that substantial changes will take place in the programme of study for all levels from the academic year 2005/2006 onwards.

-Those students who do not obtain credits associated with a course by the second examination offering in their first cycle of registration for that course, may find that subsequent examination offerings, if any, may not be held at a time which is convenient and they may also find that these subsequent examination offerings may be timetabled at the very same time as other examination offerings which they may still need to take.

-- 11 Students who defer examinations run the risk of encountering administrative issues such as not being eligible to register to courses at the same time as those students who complete examinations on time, timings of second offering examinations, etc. As a consequence, students are advised not to defer examinations. - 12 A student may not repeat any examination that the student has already passed. - 13 A maximum of 40% of the total marks available in each course may be allotted to course work. - 14 In addition to the Commerce Undergraduate Programmes Booklet (i.e. this Booklet), students will receive a Quinn School Handbook every academic year.
-Students are bound by all Rules, Regulations and information contained in the Handbook.
+Where a student passes a Level 2, Level 3 and Level 4 examination after more than one attempt, his or her overall mark will be the average of the first examination and the successful examination. - 10 The Bachelor of Actuarial and Financial Studies is currently in the process of review and it is likely that substantial changes will take place in the programme of study. - Those students who do not obtain credits associated with a course by the second examination offering in their first cycle of registration for that course, may find that subsequent examination offerings, if any, may not be held at a time which is convenient and they may also find that these subsequent examination offerings may be timetabled at the very same time as other examination offerings which they may still need to take. - Students who defer examinations run the risk of encountering administrative issues such as not being eligible to register to courses at the same time as those students who complete examinations on time, timings of second offering examinations, etc. As a consequence, students are advised not to defer examinations. - 12 A student may not repeat any examination that the student has already passed. - 13 A maximum of 40% of the total marks available in each course may be allotted to course work.